ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Fix blocks with pivots glitch (reflection off of these blocks is done wrong; I suspect it's because the block is registered as canRotate)
 - [x] Fix glitch where pivoting items don't... pivot.
 (The location of the anchor is NOT the same as the location given, due relation to center edit)
 - [x] Level: spike "hoops"
-- [ ] Add in mid-air movement, just not upwards (like I did in Multiplayer Testing)?
 - [ ] Perhaps add in fps limiter (like in MultTest)?
 - [x] Level: 2PI, 2SI, spikes
 - [x] Add increased friction when touching ground